 History of NBC Logo

 Before NBC expanded into television, the company did not have a logo.
 Once visual branding became an essential part of their business, though, the company quickly adopted and purchased a logo.

 This first logo, though, was relatively short-lived.
 In fact, none of the NBC logos have stuck around for very long.
-Since the network had their first logo designed in 1944, the NBC logo has undergone nine different variants and the logo we are familiar with today has only been around since 2012 (though granted, the logo that preceded the modern version was quite similar to the one NBC now uses).
+Since the network had its first logo designed in 1944, the NBC logo has undergone nine different variants and the logo we are familiar with today has only been around since 2012 (though granted, the logo that preceded the modern version was quite similar to the one NBC now uses).

 In 1956, NBC unveiled the logo that would serve as the inspiration for most of the variants that came after it, including NBC’s present logo.
 This logo, dubbed the NBC peacock, featured a peacock with brightly colored plumage in several shades.

 So why did NBC want a brightly colored logo?
 It turns out that the company that owned the network, RCA, was also one of the first companies selling color television sets.
 RCA hoped that by introducing a bright, colorful logo at the beginning of every broadcast on the most popular stations at the time, people would be encouraged to purchase color television sets.

 For some time, though, NBC strayed away from the peacock logo.
 From 1959 to 1976, the network used an animated snake logo to accompany their peacock logo, and from 1976 to 1979, the peacock logo was replaced entirely by an abstract N. In 1979, though, the network returned to using their famous peacock logo.

 In 1986, the peacock’s body became more abstract, blending into the background and leaving the brightly colored feathers as the prominent feature of the logo.
 In 2012 the network switched to a flat variant that does not have the letters “NBC” underneath it.

 Design Elements of the NBC Logo